Carboplatin is a chemotherapy drug used to treat ovarian and lung cancer. It may also be used to treat other types of cancer.

 Tell your nurse or doctor if you have any problems with your mouth.
 They can prescribe medicines to prevent or treat mouth infections and reduce any soreness.

-Your hair may thin but you’re unlikely to lose all the hair from your head.
+Your hair will thin or you may lose all the hair from your head.
 This usually starts after your first or second cycle of chemotherapy.
-It is almost always temporary and your hair will grow back after treatment ends.
+It is almost always temporary and your hair will grow back after chemotherapy ends.
+It is important to cover your head to protect your scalp when you are out in the sun.
 Your nurse can give you advice about coping with hair loss.

 Numb or tingling hands or feet